Alps series names and model numbers

 |SCK||“SCK”||SCK series (similar to KCC but with a lost motion hysteresis actuator; by 1979)|

-Purely from the examples found to date, SCB has denoted reed switches, SCH has denoted mechanical switches, and SCK has denoted mechanical switches with hysteresis.
+Purely from the examples found to date, SCB and SCF have denoted reed switches, SCH has denoted mechanical switches, and SCK has denoted mechanical switches with hysteresis.

 The patent for Alps spring bridge switches was filed in 1972 (1973 in the US), and similarly the SCB reed keypad is from late 1973 or early 1974.
 This gives some indication of the age of this model number system.